The Jowo Sambhogakaya Buddha

-This statue is the largest representation of Avalokitesvara in Tibetan style outside of Tibet and China that has been accurately represented and traditionally filled with tsung in the Vajrayana tradition under the personal guidance of His Eminence Kyabje Jhado Rinpoche.
+This rupa is the largest representation of Avalokitesvara in Tibetan style outside of Tibet and China that has been accurately represented and traditionally filled with tsung in the Vajrayana Buddhist tradition under the personal guidance of His Eminence the 6th Kyabje Jhado Rinpoche.

-Within the statue are Dharma texts, precious relics and holy objects granted by His Holiness 14th Dalai Lama, His Holiness Sakya Trizin, His Holiness the 17th Gyalwang Karmapa Ogyen Trinley Dorje, H.E the 102nd Ganden Tri Rinpoche, H.E.
-Dagri Rinpoche, H.E.
-Kyabje Jhado Rinpoche, H.E Tsikey Chokling Rinpoche, H.E Kyabje Lama Zopa Rinpoche and many other precious lineage gurus.
+Within the statue are Dharma texts, precious relics and holy objects granted by His Holiness 14th Dalai Lama, His Holiness Sakya Trizin, His Holiness the 17th Gyalwang Karmapa Ogyen Trinley Dorje, His Eminence the 102nd Ganden Tri Rinpoche, His Eminence the 5th Dagri Rinpoche, His Eminence the 6th Kyabje Jhado Rinpoche, His Eminence Tsikey Chokling Rinpoche, His Eminence Kyabje Lama Thubten Zopa Rinpoche and many other precious lineage gurus.

-The construction and consecration of this most Holy statue was auspiciously completed in May 2016 at Thekchen Choling (Malaysia) Kota Tinggi.
+The construction and consecration of this most holy rupa was auspiciously completed on May 2016 at Thekchen Choling (Malaysia) Kota Tinggi.